-Wealth Management's 2019 earnings on operations were generally consistent with the level achieved in 2018.
-Expected profit on in-force business was lower in 2019 due to lower fee income anticipated from a lower starting point for assets under management (AUM) in 2019 compared to 2018.
-The impact of new business was primarily driven by higher sales of fixed annuities partially offset by lower segregated fund and mutual fund sales.
-Experience gains in 2019 were primarily related to strong AUM growth in the segregated fund line fueled by strong equity market returns.
-Experience losses in 2019 were driven by low AUM growth on the segregated fund line combined with investment losses on the fixed annuity line.
-Losses from management actions and changes in assumptions were primarily driven by unfavourable assumption updates in the fixed annuities line in each of 2019 and 2018.
+Wealth Management's experienced a loss on operation in 2020, compared to positive earnings in 2019.
+Expected profit on in-force business was higher in 2020 due to higher fee income anticipated from a higher starting point for assets under management (AUM) in 2020 compared to 2019.
+The impact of new business was higher in 2020 primarily driven by higher average strain from the mix of products sold.
+Experience losses in 2020 were primarily related to stagnant AUM growth driven by uneven equity market returns and sales results that were hampered by the effects of the COVID-19 pandemic.
+Experience gains in 2019 were driven by strong AUM growth on the segregated fund line fueled by strong equity market returns.
+Losses from management actions and changes in assumptions were primarily driven by unfavourable assumption updates and segregated fund guarantee reserve strengthening.